LeeC77/OpenHAB_5_0_0_test_bindings/readmes/smainverterbluetooth.md

 # SMA Inverter Bluetooth Binding

-This binding fetches data from a SMA inverter over Bluetooth.
+This binding fetches data from an SMA inverter over Bluetooth.
 If your inverter works with [Sunny Explorer](https://www.sma.de/en/products/energy-management/sunny-explorer) then it is likely to work with this binding.
 SMA's Bluetooth protocol is proprietary and has been partly reverse engineered by the GitHub community.
 As the Java BlueCove library is not maintained and likely not compatible with Java 21 or later, the development of a Bluetooth interface is better achieved using the Python [pybluez](https://github.com/pybluez/pybluez) module for low-level Bluetooth Classic (BR/EDR) socket communication.